 This is a great lesson to show kids how germs are spread.
 Since we can’t do the demonstration itself right now (no handshaking, thank you very much), this video is a great option.
 In the clip, each student gets a different color of glitter to coat their hands with and then shake hands.
 They’ll see the glitter transfer … and that it doesn’t come off without soap!

 Here’s a fun DIY activity to teach kids about germs.
 In this one, you’ll use “germ powder” (flour or cornstarch) on blocks and have kids pick them up.
 Ask them to clap to show how germs travel from surfaces to hands to the air!

 There are tons of engaging picture books that can teach kids about germs while simultaneously making them giggle.
 Our picks are Do Not Lick This Book by Idan Ben-Barak and Julian Frost and Sick Simon by Dan Krall.

-Give a sponge a dusting of flour or cornstarch (again representing germs) and have family members sit in a circle.
+Here’s a homework idea: Send kids home with a sponge with a dusting of flour or cornstarch (again representing germs) and have family members sit in a circle.
 Invite them to pass the sponge along as fast as possible for 30-60 seconds to see how easy it is to pass germs without even knowing it!